John-wallace89/Barbell_Planner/README.md

 * User Story 1 - As a user, I land on the dashboard and it is clear what the site is and it's purpose.
 * User Story 2  - As a user, I can easily navigate through the dashboard.
-* User Story 3 - As a user, there is a clear call to action to login.
+* User Story 3 - As a user, there is a clear call to action to login/Register.
 * User Story 4 - As a user, given I havn't registered, there is a clear option for me to register as a user of the planner.
 * User Story 5 - As a user I can access the business social media channels from anywhere on the site.
 * User Story 6 - As an admin, I can limit the the navigation options presented to the user if they have not yet logged in.